Buyers Guide: Capacity Planning Tool Checklist

 Only automated analytic modeling gives you the holistic view of your entire infrastructure that:

 If this factor matters most, you ought to choose an automated analytic modeling tool.

-Automated analytic modeling tools are the only ones that excel in all six criteria.
+Automated analytic modeling tools are the only solutions that excel in all six criteria.
 If you’re looking to guarantee you’re using the right capacity planning tool, you should choose one of these.

-Vityl Capacity Management solutions for capacity planning fall into the automated analytic modeling category.
+Vityl Capacity Management falls directly into the the automated analytic modeling category for capacity planning.

 With automated solutions for capacity planning, you can:

 - Get fast, accurate results across thousands of servers

 - Automatically identify when there will be risk and what will cause it

 - Use queuing network theory to automate capacity planning

 - Focus capacity planning efforts on critical business functions